fscorrupt/awesome-stars/README.md

 - [debridmediamanager/zurg-testing](https://github.com/debridmediamanager/zurg-testing) - A self-hosted Real-Debrid webdav server you can use with Infuse.
 Together with rclone it can mount your Real-Debrid torrent library into your filesystem and load it to Plex or Jellyfin.
 - [jcwillox/hass-auto-backup](https://github.com/jcwillox/hass-auto-backup) - 🗃️ Improved Backup Service for Home Assistant that can Automatically Remove Backups and Supports Generational Backup Schemes.
 - [chriskiehl/Gooey](https://github.com/chriskiehl/Gooey) - Turn (almost) any Python command line program into a full GUI application with one line
-- [magic-research/magic-animate](https://github.com/magic-research/magic-animate) - MagicAnimate: Temporally Consistent Human Image Animation using Diffusion Model
+- [magic-research/magic-animate](https://github.com/magic-research/magic-animate) - [CVPR 2024] MagicAnimate: Temporally Consistent Human Image Animation using Diffusion Model
 - [cisagov/untitledgoosetool](https://github.com/cisagov/untitledgoosetool) - Untitled Goose Tool is a robust and flexible hunt and incident response tool that adds novel authentication and data gathering methods in order to run a full investigation against a customer’s Azure A
 - [AlessandroZ/LaZagne](https://github.com/AlessandroZ/LaZagne) - Credentials recovery project
 - [dchrastil/ScrapedIn](https://github.com/dchrastil/ScrapedIn) - A tool to scrape LinkedIn without API restrictions for data reconnaissance